 News about 10 UK growth companies and/or accelerators + turnover in the GRID marketplace 25th November – 8th December 2018:

 Ultrahaptics raises £35m for expansion | Peter Evans The Sunday Times.
 December 2 2018

 Business: start-up that is developing technology to allow users to experience sensory feeling in virtual reality - uses ultrasound to create seemingly real 3D objects that can be “felt” in virtual reality.
 The idea came from co-founder Tom Carter’s PhD studies at Bristol University. clients include car makers and game developers.

 Location: Bristol, UK; Palo Alto, California, US; Seoul, South Korea

 Founder: Tom Carter, 30 chief technology officer.

 Staff: chaired by the former Telecity boss Michael Tobin

 Financials: Last year made a pre-tax loss of £3m on sales of £1.1m

-Investment: University of Bristol spin-off.
+Investment: UNIVERSITY OF BRISTOL spinout.
 Is expected to be valued at more than £150m after a £35m funding round, which was led by MAYFAIR EQUITY PARTNERS and included the Australian pension fund HOSTPLUS.
 Existing backers IP GROUP, WOODFORD INVESTMENT, CORNES and DOLBY FAMILY VENTURES also took part in the oversubscribed series C raise.
 Mayfair has invested in the energy provider OVO and digital marketing business SUPERAWESOME as well as the restaurant chain YO!
 SUSHI.
 Has now raised more than £60m and is considering a public listing.
 The series C round is its largest raise yet at double the size of last year’s B series.
 LSE-listed IP Group held 37.9% of Ultrahaptics as of December 2017.